Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 ## GRUB modification

 You must hide your secondary GPU from dom0.
-To do that, you have to edit the GRUB.
+To do that, you have to edit the GRUB or `xen.cfg` depending on if you use legacy or UEFI boot.

 In a dom0 Terminal, type: